Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 • These important questions are sometimes raised: "Does God forgive deliberate sin?
 Can willful sin be forgiven, or is it unforgivable?"
 I'm hesitant to give a one-size-fits-all answer.
 The point I wish to emphasize is that to intentionally, willfully, “deliberately keep on sinning” is to open a door that in the most extreme circumstances can result in total apostasy from the Lord and a “fearful expectation of judgment.”
 Even short of complete apostasy, the Bible's law of "sowing and reaping" (Galatians 6:7-8) still applies and is reflected in the wise and true saying that "your actions have consequences."

 • That this warning is written to believers is further validated by verse 30: “The Lord shall judge his people.”
 Remember the apostle Peter’s warning that “judgment must begin at the house of God” (1 Peter 4:17, KJV).
 The bottom line?
-For a Christian to deliberately, knowingly, willfully choose a life of sin may start a chain of events that, if not checked and repented of, can lead to apostasy and catastrophic judgment.
+For a Christian to deliberately, knowingly, purposely choose a life of sin may start a chain of events that, if not checked and repented of, can lead to apostasy and catastrophic judgment.
 This brings in the topic, long debated among theologians: "Can You Lose Your Salvation?"
 (Click the link for Bible answers).

 Deuteronomy 29:19-20b, NLT “Those who hear the warnings of this curse should not congratulate themselves, thinking, ‘I am safe, even though I am following the desires of my own stubborn heart.’
 This would lead to utter ruin!
 The Lord will never pardon such people.
 Instead his anger and jealousy will burn against them.”